 Dean Joseph P. Ward

-The school houses a myriad of laboratories and centers for students and faculty to interact through engagement in creative scholarship including Utah Public Radio, the Mountain West Center for Regional Studies, the Museum of Anthropology, the Population Research Lab, and the Spatial Data Analysis and Visualization Lab, among others.
+The college's programs give students opportunities to learn about the world, to learn about themselves and to gain new perspectives on their place in the world.
+The great challenges facing society today—and likely to face society in the future—will require multidisciplinary approaches.
+Such approaches are evident in the myriad of laboratories and centers for students and faculty to interact through engagement in creative scholarship including Utah Public Radio, the Mountain West Center for Regional Studies, the Museum of Anthropology, the Population Research Lab, and the Spatial Data Analysis and Visualization Lab, among others.

 CHaSS students learn to address many of society's most challenging problems.
 They learn to develop arguments based on the critical analysis of a broad range of sources, and they practice communicating their ideas effectively—and respectfully—to others.
 These are skills in demand in a wide variety of careers, and they equip students to be leading members of society.

 My faculty colleagues and I welcome you to explore our college.
 We are confident you will be inspired by what you see!